Final report for SW17-060

-Data on photosynthesis, as well as the related factors stomatal conductance, transpiration rate, and intercellular CO2, were obtained with a LiCOR 6400XT Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE).
+Data on photosynthesis, as well as the related factors stomatal conductance, transpiration rate, and intercellular CO2, were obtained with a LI-6400XT Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE).
 Measurements were taken from the youngest fully expanded leaves.
 Also, we obtained plant aboveground fresh weight.
 All plants were inspected under a microscope to verify the presence of arthropod infestations on infested plants (spider mites and whiteflies were counted and beet armyworm damage could be observed by eye), and the absence of infestations on control, non-infested plants.
-Afterwards, plant material was dried in an oven at 60°C for four days, and dry weight measurements were taken.
+Afterwards, plant material was dried in a drying room at 55°C for seven days, and dry weight measurements were taken.
 Dry leaf material was ground to a fine powder and shipped to a commercial laboratory (A&L Great Lakes Laboratories, Fort Wayne, IN) for element composition analysis (N, S, P, K, Mg, Ca, Na, B, Zn, Mn, Fe, Cu, and Al).

 Leaf reflectance data from 0 and 14 DAI (replicate 1) were subjected to advanced data processing and filtering and we then classified data based on the following parameters: 1) all leaf reflectance data from 0 DAI were considered “control” (non-infested), and 2) leaf reflectance data from 14 DAI were assigned to their respective treatments.
-Details on processing and classification of reflectance data have been described extensively in studies published by PI Nansen (Nansen, 2011; 2012; Nansen & Elliott, 2016; Nansen et al., 2013a; Nguyen & Nansen 2020; Nguyen et al., 2020; Qi et al., 2011; Zhao et al., 2013; Zhao et al., 2014).
+Details on processing and classification of reflectance data have been described extensively in studies published by co-PI Nansen (Nansen, 2011; 2012; Nansen & Elliott, 2016; Nansen et al., 2013a; Nguyen & Nansen 2020; Nguyen et al., 2020; Qi et al., 2011; Zhao et al., 2013; Zhao et al., 2014).